sar009/GearWorks/README.md

 GearWorks
 =========

-a simple webGL experimental project in nodejs with expressjs and angularjs framework
+a simple HTML5 canvas experimental project in nodejs with three.js, expressjs and angularjs framework and mongodb

 Setting Up Project